Skip to content

 You'll get the most amount of money if the car you're selling has a full service history – this proves to buyers that the car has been maintained as specified by the carmaker, and that it should last longer as a result.
 You can expect to get less money for a model with a partial service history, and even less for one with no history at all.

-Buyers of certain cars – especially premium and performance models – might be willing to pay even more for a car that has a full dealer service history – where all the services were carried out at a manufacturer-branded service centre, rather than a local garage.
-This gives more of a guarantee that original parts and methods were used throughout the vehicle's maintenance.
+Buyers of certain cars – especially premium and performance models – might be willing to pay even more for a car that has a full dealer service history.
+This is where all the services were carried out at a manufacturer-branded service centre, rather than a local garage, giving even more confidence that proper parts and methods were used throughout the vehicle's maintenance.
 Manufacturer services do tend to cost more, however, so it's better to have a full service history of any kind if it's too expensive to go with a manufacturer.

 Make sure you service your car in line with the manufacturer's stated service intervals – these can usually be found in your car's user manual.
 For the majority of cars, service intervals are every 12 months, or around every 10,000 miles if you reach that figure before the annual schedule.